-It’s the season for soup in northern climes, so it is fitting that soup figures prominately in S2E3 (and 4) of Downton Abbey, currently airing Sunday nights on PBS at 9 EST.
+It’s the season for soup in northern climes, so it is fitting that soup figures prominately in S2E3 (and 4) of Downton Abbey.

 In Episode 3, the famous General Sir Herbert Strutt comes to inspect Downton Abbey, which has been newly transformed into a convalescent facility for military officers.
 Chaffeur Tom Branson, seizes the opportunity to make a political statement.
 In case you missed the recipe, it is really quite simple to prepare.

 [easyazon-image align=”none” asin=”1619491400″ locale=”us” height=”160″ src=”http://ecx.images-amazon.com/images/I/51FKzDAbtDL._SL160_.jpg” width=”124″][easyazon-cta align=”none” asin=”1619491400″ height=”28″ key=”amazon-us-small-orange” locale=”us” width=”120″][easyazon-image align=”none” asin=”0297865978″ locale=”us” height=”160″ src=”http://ecx.images-amazon.com/images/I/51YBHSElA0L._SL160_.jpg” width=”121″][easyazon-cta align=”none” asin=”0297865978″ height=”28″ key=”amazon-us-small-orange” locale=”us” width=”120″][easyazon-image align=”none” asin=”B00AR63HKC” locale=”us” height=”160″ src=”http://ecx.images-amazon.com/images/I/51hhlTFsmZL._SL160_.jpg” width=”124″][easyazon-cta align=”none” asin=”B00AR63HKC” height=”28″ key=”amazon-us-small-orange” locale=”us” width=”120″]